High resistance to ToBRFV

 Be prepared for Brown Rugose - arrange a variety trial today.

-Susceptible varieties are unable to restrict the growth and/or development of ToBRFV.
-This leads to major losses in yield and allows the further spread of the virus.
+Susceptible varieties are unable to restrict the growth and/or development of a plant disease.
+Tomato varieties that aren't labelled as resistant to ToBRFV are susceptible to the virus, leading to major losses in yield and allowing the further spread of the virus.

-Varieties with Intermediate Resistance (IR) restrict the growth and/or development of ToBRFV to some extent.
-These varieties may, however, exhibit symptoms and/or damage under normal virus pressure.
+Restricts the growth and/or development of a plant disease to some extent.
+Varieties with IR will exhibit symptoms and/or damage under normal virus pressure.

 Strict hygiene measures and a clean start remain essential for a successful crop.
 Rijk Zwaan considers HR varieties in combination with good hygiene to be the best solution for preventing losses caused by ToBRFV.